Close Menu

 Give It a Try Today

-If you’re looking for easy kitchen activities for toddlers that cost nothing and actually work, this is it.
+If you are looking for pretend play activities for toddlers that cost nothing and actually hold their attention, this is as good as it gets.

 Then sit back and watch them create their own little world.

-It’s messy.
-It’s noisy.
-And it’s one of the best parts of being a parent.
+And it is one of the best parts of being a parent.

 Disclaimer: I am a parent and an HR/education professional, not a licensed child psychologist or occupational therapist.
 This guide is based on my personal parenting experience.
 Always consult your child’s pediatrician for professional advice regarding your child’s behavioral development or potential sensory processing issues.